 Our founder, Dr. Ariele Foster, is a doctor of physical therapy and has taught yoga since 2001, with more than 1000 hours of yoga teacher trainings completed.
 She is the creator of the Yoga Journal courses Yoga for 3D Hip Stability and Fascia Release for Yoga, has written for Yoga Journal and graced the cover of Yoga Journal Australia in 2018.

 Ariele is a prolific teacher, and has taught upwards of 10,000 students over her 2+ decades of teaching.
-She has treated thousands of patients one-on-one.
+She has treated thousands of patients one-on-one via telehealth or in her clinic in Washington, DC’s Woodley Park neighborhood.
 Ariele is delighted to create the Yoga Anatomy Academy community and to invite you to it.